modernben/forge-docs/1.0/sites/deployments.md

 ### Using Deployment Triggers

-You may execute a deployment at any time by instructing your CI platform to make a `GET` or `POST` request to the URL displayed in your site's details.
+You may execute a deployment at any time by instructing your CI platform to make a `GET` or `POST` request to the **"Deployment Trigger URL"** displayed in your site's details.

 Although you can refresh the site token at any time, you will need to update any services which are using this URL after refreshing the token.